hyunchun/tweet_classification/README.txt

-OP Tweet Classification Project
+OP 2017-2018 Artificial Intelligence for Language / Computational Linguistics: Tweet Classification

-// details: This is result of UROP program I worked
+Below is the result of UROP program I worked on during 2017-2018.
-// link to mentor's and my page (for in future)
+> // link to mentor's and my page (for in future)
-// poster (image || pdf)
+> // poster (image || pdf)
 name: Hyun A Chung

-folder:
-	1) data: contains both labeled and raw version of tweet datasets Datasets are imported from (1) CMU Tweet NLP and (2) Broad Corpus dataset (1) CMU Tweet NLP: link to website: http://www.cs.cmu.edu/~ark/TweetNLP/ link to github: https://github.com/brendano/ark-tweet-nlp (2) Broad Twitter Corpus: link to paper: http://aclweb.org/anthology/C16-1111 link to github: https://github.com/GateNLP/broad_twitter_corpus
+1) data: contains both labeled and raw version of tweet datasets Datasets are imported from (1) CMU Tweet NLP and (2) Broad Corpus dataset (1) CMU Tweet NLP:
+	      	* "Oct27": 1827 tweets from 2010-10-27
+      		* "Daily547": 547 tweets, one per day from 2011-01-01 through 2012-06-30

+		link to website: http://www.cs.cmu.edu/~ark/TweetNLP/
+		link to github: https://github.com/brendano/ark-tweet-nlp

+  References:

+    The following papers describe this dataset.
+If you use this data in a research publication, we ask that you cite this (the original paper):

+    Kevin Gimpel, Nathan Schneider, Brendan O'Connor, Dipanjan Das, Daniel Mills, Jacob Eisenstein, Michael Heilman, Dani Yogatama, Jeffrey Flanigan, and Noah A. Smith.

+    Part-of-Speech Tagging for Twitter: Annotation, Features, and Experiments.
+    In Proceedings of the Annual Meeting of the Association for Computational Linguistics, companion volume, Portland, OR, June 2011.

+	(2) Broad Twitter Corpus:
+		link to paper: http://aclweb.org/anthology/C16-1111
+		link to github: https://github.com/GateNLP/broad_twitter_corpus